emu-russia/pureikyubu/SRC/Hardware/Readme.md

 ## GCNHardwareForPlayground

-A special build version that defines Null backends in `Hardware.h` for use in DolwinPlayground.
+A special build version that defines Null backends for use in DolwinPlayground.